R44VC0RP/comai/README.md

 ---

+(thanks to Nutlopes for developing most of this, but I wanted to keep it updated with newer models and some quality of life changes)

 ## Setup

 > The minimum supported version of Node.js is the latest v14.
 Check your Node.js version with `node --version`.